PasanBhanu/lecture-hall-assistant-dashboard/README.md

 This system is a web application developed using PHP, HTML, CSS and JS.
 This communicate with the database and perform control functions.

 #### API
-API used to commucate with the Arduino Devices via HTTP protocol.
+API used to communicate with the Arduino Devices via HTTP protocol.
 All the switches, sensors and controllers communicate with central system using the API.

 #### Control Dashboard
 This is the main web interface for the users of the system.
-This has 2 seperate access parts for students and lecturers.
+This has 2 separate access parts for students and lecturers.
 All the functions can be controlled via the dashboard.

 #### Arduino System
-This NodeMCU modules are the main hardwear part in this project.
+This NodeMCU modules are the main hardware part in this project.
 These devices communicate with API and control the functions and send sensor data to the system.
 There are 2 main type of devices.

 1. Light Controllers (Remote Control Switches)
 2. Audio Sensors

-A local area network used to build the connectivity betweeen all devices.
+A local area network used to build the connectivity between all devices.

 ## Implementation